SoftVarE-Group/d-dnnf-reasoner/README.md

 ```

 ## Stream API <a name="building_stream"></a>
 With the ```stream``` command, we introduce the possibility to interact with ddnnife via stdin and stdout.
 The user can choose between different kinds of queries that can be further adjusted with additional parameters.
-The idea behind the stream API is to interact with ddnnife with another program, but for testing purposes one can use the stdin and stdout of a terminal to test the API.
+The idea behind the stream API is to interact with ddnnife with another program, but for testing purposes, one can use the stdin and stdout of a terminal to test the API.

 We start ddnnife in stream mode for the ```automotive01``` model via
 ```properties